mpataki/learning_go/src/module_8/module_8.md

 }
 ```

-The output from this bit of code would be `B` followed by `A`.
+The output from this bit of code is `B` followed by `A`.
 This is because the printing of `A` is being done by a separate thread that only gets to execute once the first thread has given up the runtime.
 You'll also notice that we are using the `time` library to synchronize.
 This is obviously not the ideal way to do this, but we'll get into more idiomatic approaches to synchronization next.